andybowsword/react-tree-selector/README.md

-# TreeMultiSelector built with shadcn/ui
+# React TreeMultiSelector built with shadcn/ui

 A simple, minimalistic React component for displaying hierarchical data (a tree) with multi-selection capabilities using checkboxes.
 Built with shadcn/ui components.